Katherine Kirk

-Katherine Kirk (born 26 February 1982) is a professional golfer from Australia, currently playing on the U.S.-based LPGA Tour and the ALPG Tour.
+Katherine Kirk (born 26 February 1982) is an Australian professional golfer who played on the U.S.-based LPGA Tour and the ALPG Tour.
 She played under her maiden name, Katherine Hull, until her marriage to Tom Kirk on 2 August 2012 and also under the name Katherine Hull-Kirk.

 Amateur career

 Hull began playing golf at age 12 in her native Australia.
 She attended Pepperdine University in Malibu, California, where she was an All-American in 2002–03 and was the NCAA Player of the Year in 2003.
 She collected eight collegiate wins during her career.
 Hull graduated from college in 2003 with a degree in Sports Administration.